coderefinery/documentation/_episodes/02-rtd.md

 ---
 layout: episode
-title: "Unsorted"
+title: "Deploying Sphinx documentation to Read the Docs"
-teaching: 20
+teaching: 0
-exercises: 25
+exercises: 15
 questions:
   - "A question that this episode will answer?"
   - "Another question?"